oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 #### 2.3.4.1 delete pf:rule_number
 The 'delete pf:rule_number' Command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the 'delete pf:rule_number' Command is OPTIONAL.
-Products that choose to implement the 'delete pf:rule_number' Command MUST implement the 'pf:rule_number' Target type described in Table 2.1.2-2.
+Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.

 OpenC2 Producers that send the 'delete pf:rule_number' Command:

-* MAY populate the Command Arguments field with "response_requested" : "complete".
+* MAY populate the Command Arguments field with '"response_requested" : "complete"'.
 * MUST NOT include other Command Arguments.
 * MUST include exactly one rule number.